gojical/hitchhikers-guide-to-sqlalchemy/relationships/README.md

 ```

 ###### Notes:
-One to One relationships are interesting because the incorporate `back_populate` or `backref` to create a bidirectional relationship between the two objects.
+One to One relationships are interesting because they incorporate `back_populate` or `backref` to create a bidirectional relationship between the two objects.
 The setup is simple if you have gone over OtM and MtO 😄.

 ---